JuliaML/MLLabelUtils.jl/docs/api/targets.rst

    :param AbstractMatrix mat: An numeric array that is assumed to be in
                               the form of a one-hot encoding or similar.

    :param ObsDimension obsdim: Optional.
-Denotes which of the two array
+Denotes which of the two
-                               dimensions of `mat` denotes the
-                               observations.
-It can be specified as
-                               a type-stable positional argument or
+        array dimensions of `mat` denotes the observations.
+It can be specified as a type-stable positional argument or a smart keyword (Note: for this method the return-value will type-stable either way).
+Defaults to
-                               a smart keyword.
-                               Defaults to ``Obsdim.Last()``.
-                               see ``?ObsDim`` for more information.
+        ``Obsdim.Last()``.  see ``?ObsDim`` for more information.

-   :return: A vector of indices that enumerate the dimension of
+   :return: A vector of indices that enumerate the particular
-            `mat` that does not denote the observations.
+            dimension of `mat` that does not denote the observations.

 .. code-block:: jlcon